 The Company files a consolidated federal income tax return and various state income tax returns.
 The amount of income taxes we record requires the interpretation of complex rules and regulations of federal and state taxing jurisdictions.
-With few exceptions, the Company is no longer subject to U.S. federal and state income tax examinations by tax authorities for years prior to 2011.
+With few exceptions, the Company is no longer subject to U.S. federal and state income tax examinations by tax authorities for years prior to 2012.
 In January 2014, the Company was notified by the Internal Revenue Service that it had been selected at random for a compliance research examination of fiscal year ending March 31, 2012.
+The Company has been informally advised by an employee of the Internal Revenue Service that the audit resulted in no change to the Company's federal income tax return.